Sainterman/HeightMatcher/readme.md

 # Height Matcher
-Is a module created in ruby which allows users to find NBA players by their height in inches.
+Is a module created in ruby which allows users to find NBA players by their height in inches from data downloaded from https://mach-eight.uc.r.appspot.com/

 ## Ruby version:
 Instal ruby v3.0.0